ejmiranda/samples/README.md

 17. **Guest List:** Check a guest list and adds names to a refused list or to an admitted list.
 18. **Show Primes:** Print all the prime numbers, between 2 and `num`, to the console.
 19. **Reverse String:** Reverse a string with spaces, numbers or special characters.
+20. **Remove From Array:** Receive an array and an undefined number of elements to remove from it.

 > **_"What's in the box?"_** - David Mills